-David Housel (somewhat) agrees with her – the idea of the Auburn Man is complex and not necessarily divided along gender lines.
+David Housel (somewhat) agrees with her.
+The idea of the Auburn Man is complex, he says, and not necessarily divided along gender lines.

-But he thinks ol’ man Petrie had it right: an Auburn Man might not be definable by the creed – after all, the creed will be interpreted differently in different generations – but an Auburn Man can always be identified by it.
+But he thinks old man Petrie had it right: an Auburn Man might not be definable by the Creed—after all, the Creed will be interpreted differently in different generations—but an Auburn Man can always be identified by it.

 The post-war students Petrie wrote for thought of the Auburn Man as “a scrappy underdog who had ideas and principles he was willing to fight for,” Housel says.
 “Auburn’s nature, its persona, was a fighter.”

-That echoes what Wayne McLaughlin, class of ’52, told me – an Auburn Man, he said is loyal, and doesn’t lose faith in Auburn, and doesn’t boo.
+That echoes what Wayne McLaughlin, class of ’52, told me.
+An Auburn Man, he said, is loyal, and doesn’t lose faith in Auburn.
+An Auburn Man doesn’t boo.
 An Auburn Man is there till the end.

 Exactly, says Housel.